-This page contains the logs of the S/Y Thetis for 5 days while on a trip to the Black Sea.
-The portion of the trip described in these logs starts from Istanbul and ends in Samsun in the Black Sea.
+This web page contains the logs of S/Y Thetis’ the third leg to the Black Sea.
+The 5 day leg described in these logs starts from Istanbul and ends in Samsun in the Black Sea.
 The places that were visited are: Istanbul (Kalamis), Bosphorus, Sile, Amasra, Ovatekkeönü or Ovaköy, Sütlüce or Gideros, and Doganyurt in Paflagonia, and continues West to Sinop, and Samsun.
 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 Tuesday July 27, 1999, Day 15